StanislavNikolenko/neurosim.nest/README.md

 ## Description

-Project for running neural simulations using NestJS.
+Project for running neural simulations based on the raw neural data.

 ## Project setup